-Time period Key risks Key opportunities Short term (next 3 years) Exposure to climate-related investment risks may be highest while the Plan retains a significant allocation to growth assets.
-Equity funds used by the Plan should aim to protect against transition and physical risks and provide exposure to transition opportunities.
-Medium term (next 8 years) Market volatility could cause investment losses and increase the time to reach full funding on a buyout basis.
-Climate-aware credit mandates should increase the resilience of assets to climate risks.
-Long term (next 15 years) Cost of buyout may increase as insurers allow for climate-related risks in their pricing and reserving bases.
-Buyout is expected to provide greater protection from climate risks for members' benefits.
+Time period Key risks Key opportunitie Short term (next 3 years) Exposure to climate-related investment risks may be highest while the Plan retains a significant allocation to growth assets.
+Equity funds use protect against t provide exposure Medium term (next 8 years) Market volatility could cause investment losses and increase the time to reach full funding on a buyout basis.
+Climate-aware c the resilience of Long term (next 15 years) Cost of buyout may increase as insurers allow for climate-related risks in their pricing and reserving bases.
+Buyout is expect from climate risk

-Time period Key risks Key opportunities Short term (next 5 years) Older members within five years of retirement will be most exposed to transition risks in the short term in the event of a Paris disorderly transition.
+Time period Key risks Key opportuniti Short term (next 5 years) Older members within five years of retirement will be most exposed to transition risks in the short term in the event of a Paris disorderly transition.
 Members closer to their retirement date are or will shortly be invested in cash, short-dated fixed income, a multi-asset fund and a small allocation to equities.
 As such, members at this stage are less likely to be impacted by physical risks.
-Low-carbon investments can mitigate the impact of market shocks due to a market repricing event.
-Medium term (next 10 years) Transition risks may still be heightened over the medium term, creating volatility.
+Low-carbon inve of market shock Medium term (next 10 years) Transition risks may still be heightened over the medium term, creating volatility.
 Market returns may be lower if disorderly transition harms economic performance.
 Members at this stage of the lifestyle are invested in short-dated fixed income, a multi-asset fund and equities.
-As such, they will be more exposed to physical risks than members with shorter savings time horizons Impact investments can take advantage of the shift to a low-carbon economy and may provide an enhanced source of return over this period.
-Long term (next 30 years) Physical risks are most severe in the Paris failed-transition pathway, impacting those members 30 years or more from retirement.
+As such, they will be more exposed to physical risks than members with shorter savings time horizons Impact investme shift to a low-car an enhanced sou Long term (next 30 years) Physical risks are most severe in the Paris failed-transition pathway, impacting those members 30 years or more from retirement.
 Members further from their retirement date are invested in equities for longer, and equities are expected to be most severely impacted by physical risks.
-Engagement with investment managers to ensure they are exercising stewardship in support of net-zero pathways is key to avoiding a Paris failed transition.
+Engagement wir ensure they are of of net-zero pathy failed transition.